 Custom Reports are a great way to extract some information from your store's database.

-Get to know Custom Reports .
+Getting to know Custom Reports.

 Following the instructions on that page, you can build your own custom reports.
 The sample query on that page lists out a test report that will provide the email address, and billing zip code associated with every order taken on your store.